pmlrsg/arsf_dem_scripts/doc/source/tutorial_lidar_windows.md

 ```
 As previously only two lines are specified to reduce processing time.

-This will create a DSM mosaic from the LAS files reproject to WGS84 Lat/Long and patch with 'EUFAR11\_02-2011-187\_ASTER.dem' (as provided with the NERC-ARF hyperspectral delivery), cropped to the bounding box of all LiDAR data plus a buffer of 2 km.
+This will create a DSM mosaic from the LAS files, reproject to WGS84 Lat/Long and patch with 'EUFAR11\_02-2011-187\_ASTER.dem' (as provided with the NERC-ARF hyperspectral delivery), cropped to the bounding box of all LiDAR data plus a buffer of 2 km.
 This assumes the vertical datum of the DEM mosaic is the same as that required for the output projection.

 ## Create DSM / DTM using additional programs ##

 So far only a simple DSM has been created by taking the average of all first-return points within a pixel.
 Pixels which do not contain a return are left as no-data.
 There are more advanced methods of interpolation in GRASS (which we will come onto later), there are also other programs which can be used to produce a DSM.
 These can be accessed by two utility programs, described below.
-For this section the Montrose Bay data will be used, navigate to the directory the data are stored using:
+For this section the Montrose Bay data will be used, navigate to the directory the data are stored in using:
 ```
 cd C:\nerc-arf-workshop\lidar_practical\GB13_08-217
 ```